 Managing symptoms directly related to anatomic variation

 Women with congenital GU anomalies presenting with symptoms can typically have their symptoms managed with a variety of surgical and non-surgical options.
 As each woman is unique, treatment plans are highly individualized to address her specific needs.
-As such, we have developed a multidisciplinary program composed of providers from female pelvic medicine & reconstructive surgery (FPMRS), reproductive endocrinology and infertility (REI), and pediatric surgery, as well as sexual counselors and physical therapists.
+As such, we have developed a multidisciplinary program composed of providers from urogynecology and reconstructive pelvic surgery (URPS), reproductive endocrinology and infertility (REI), and pediatric surgery, as well as sexual counselors and physical therapists.

 - When a woman’s symptoms are related to obstruction of the vagina from either a hymen or a vaginal septum, typically surgical resection can allow for normal menstruation as well as reproductive activities.
 Given the risk associated with septum for CAKUT, often we will perform imaging prior to surgical management.

 - When a woman’s symptoms are related to reproductive difficulty, sometimes surgical management can improve outcomes.

 - Women born without a vagina are offered vaginal reconstruction utilizing a minimally invasive approach.

 Managing reproductive outcomes in women with GU anomalies